-The Mayor of the District of Columbia (the Mayor) may inspect occupied or vacant property to investigate an allegation of a public health nuisance.
+The Mayor may inspect occupied or vacant property to investigate an allegation of a public health nuisance.
 Such allegation may come from the Mayor’s own information or observation, or the information or observation of another individual.
 The inspection must be conducted during reasonable times and in a reasonable manner.
-If the owner or occupant of the property denies access for such inspection, the Mayor may apply to a court of competent jurisdiction for a search warrant.
+If the owner or occupant of the property denies access for such inspection, the Mayor may petition a court of competent jurisdiction for a search warrant.
 If the Mayor determines that a public health nuisance exists after the inspection, the Mayor may order the owner or occupant to take appropriate action to abate the nuisance in accordance with D.C.
 Official Code § 8-2131.05.

 If vectors are present in their developmental stage on a property, or in a vessel, container, or other structure on a property, such presence constitutes prima facie evidence of a public health nuisance.
 D.C.
 Official Code § 8-2131.04.

 13.2.5 Abatement of a Public Health Nuisance

 Upon determination by the Mayor that a public health nuisance exists, the Mayor will issue a notice of violation to the individual alleged to have created the public health nuisance or to the owner or occupant of the property.
 Upon receipt of such notice, the individual must abate the public health nuisance within the time specified in the notice.
 The Mayor may grant additional time to abate upon request from the responsible party and a good faith showing that the person has made an effort to abate the public health nuisance and that a longer time for abatement is necessary.
 D.C.
 Official Code § 8-2131.05.